 One of the things I was most excited about when we moved to Europe was getting to celebrate Christmas on the continent most known for its holiday markets and festive decorations.
 I had especially high hopes for Riga given its claim to be the birthplace of the decorated Christmas tree, and fortunately the city has delivered in a big way.
 Here is my guide to the Riga Christmas Market and all the accompany special events and activities.
 You don’t want to miss the Bunny Kingdom!

 According to local legend, in 1510, the Order of the Blackheads – a guild for unmarried merchants – decorated a pine tree on Christmas Eve, then set it ablaze.
 Today, a similar tree stands in front of the beautifully restored House of the Blackheads, giving visitors a glimpse into Riga’s medieval past.
 As far as I know, there are no plans to burn down the current tree.

-In a nod to that storied past, local artists have created a Christmas Tree Trail, a collection of 77 works inspired by the Christmas tree and other Latvian traditions.
+In a nod to that storied past, local artists create a Christmas Tree Trail, a collection of works inspired by the Christmas tree and other Latvian traditions.
 The artistic trees are made of a variety of materials and many are illuminated.
 Maps are available at Riga tourism offices should you want to hunt them all down.